 High Turnover

-Lack of Employee Suggestions in Problem Solving & Idea Generation
+Employees do not Chip in with Suggestions in Problem Solving & Idea Generation

 Employees who don’t speak up or highlight potential problems don’t feel psychologically safe.
 They feel they will be embarrassed or labeled incompetent which stifles your business's opportunity to innovate.

-Negative Internal Communications
+Negative Internal Communication

 Communication is a vital sign of company culture and like any vital sign, when it goes south, it takes a lot with it.